 - CIArb New York News, Issue #3, Sept.
 2016, designer and editor.

-- “The Role of Mediation in Resolving U.S. Claims Against Cuba,” ABA International Section Spring Meeting, April 2016; publication pending.
+- “The Role of Mediation in Resolving U.S. Claims Against Cuba,” ABA International Section Spring Meeting, April 2016.

 - CIArb New York News, Issue #2, Sept.
 2015, designer and editor.